TornaxO7/PornOS/README.md

 > A: Hey!
 I use Arch btw. as my daily driver, what's about you?
 >
 > B: Yeah, I'm using PornOS 24/7

+# Other infos
+Whenever you're referring to this project, please add a little link to this repository ^^

+Also this project is inspired by [the OS-Blog](https://os.phil-opp.com/), you should definitely check it out!